Party Day

-Party Day were an English goth/indie rock band formed in 1981 in Wombwell near Barnsley, South Yorkshire, England, originally a four-piece consisting of guitarists Martin Steele, Greg Firth, bassist Carl Firth and drummer, Mick Baker.
-Their sound was described as being "hard knuckleduster goth with post-punk overtones".
+Party Day were an English rock band formed in 1981 in Wombwell near Barnsley, South Yorkshire, England.
+Originally, a four-piece consisting of guitarists Martin Steele, Greg Firth, bassist Carl Firth and drummer Mick Baker.
+They were known for being "hard knuckleduster goth with post-punk overtones".

 History

-The band were formerly called 'Further Experiments' (1979–81) but refocussed as Party Day.
-They released their first single, "Row the Boat Ashore" c/w "Poison" on their own label, Party Day Records in 1983, and was well reviewed - "their simpering and delightful sound is a thing of beauty".
+The band were formerly called 'Further Experiments' (1979–81) but refocused as Party Day.
+They released their first single, "Row the Boat Ashore" c/w "Poison" on their own label, Party Day Records in 1983, and it was well reviewed - "their simpering and delightful sound is a thing of beauty".

-Their second single, "The Spider" was described as "Excellent punk junk howl" and was played on John Peel's BBC Radio 1.
-We shall hopefully continue to see them rip up the roots of this bland desolate music industry.
+Their second single, "The Spider", was described as "Excellent punk junk howl" and was played on John Peel's BBC Radio 1.

-Their debut album ‘Glasshouse’ (1985) "forms their most stunning statement to date... what they do, they do searingly well".
+Their debut album ‘Glasshouse’ (1985) has received acclaim in Andrew Darlington's blog post: "their most stunning statement to date... what they do, they do searingly well".

-Much of Party Day's music was "very melancholic at heart but with a drop of venomous punk inside", and as with their second album, Simplicity (1986), their music stayed with you - "the attractive, though slightly over-wrought black sheep, "Glorious Days", which could have brought a lump to Mario Lanza's trousers."
+Party Day's music was melancholic at heart with a drop of venomous punk, and as with their second album, Simplicity (1986)'s track "Glorious Days" was called "the attractive, though slightly over-wrought black sheep."

-Party Day released Rabbit Pie on the compilation LP Giraffe in Flames on Aaz Records to worthy acclaim.
-"Highlight though is Party Day's effort, a meaty guitar based number, Rabbit Pie.
-The threesome are coming on by leaps and bounds and Giraffe in Flames is worth buying just for them."
+Party Day released Rabbit Pie on the compilation LP Giraffe in Flames on Aaz Records to acclaim: "Highlight though is Party Day's effort, a meaty guitar-based number, Rabbit Pie.
+The threesome is coming on by leaps and bounds, and Giraffe in Flames is worth buying just for them."